-- 1 Follow the procedure in before working inside your computer. - 1 Loosen the eight captive screws that secure the base cover to the computer.
+Follow the procedure in before working inside your computer.

+1. Loosen the eight captive screws that secure the base cover to the computer.

-2 Pry the base cover [1] at the indents near the hinges and work along the edges to separate the base cover from the computer [2].
+- 2. Use a plastic scribe to pry the base cover at the indents near the left and right hinges [1]. - 3.
+Work along the edges to separate the base cover from the computer [2].